geschke/azbalac/README.md

 # Azbalac Theme

-## A pure and basic WordPress theme, based on Bootstrap 5.0 framework.
+## A pure and basic WordPress theme, based on Bootstrap 5.0 framework

 ### This is an experimental release of a new generation WordPress theme.
-It uses the Twig template engine to separate the frontend from the backend output generation parts.
+It uses the Twig template engine to separate the frontend from the backend output generation parts

-Version 0.3.4
+Version 0.4.0

 ## Version history

+Version 0.4.0

+- Major Update: Replace Bootstrap 4 with Bootstrap 5, Font Awesome with Bootstrap Icons
+- Many fixes due to new Bootstrap version

 Version 0.3.4